Faculty and Staff Services

 - Bear Career Tracks College Planner – a general college planner checklist of tasks that corresponds with each year of the student’s college career.
 (Attached below.)

-- CareerShift is a job meta-search engine that searches all public websites (employer and other job boards) for current jobs based on keywords, job type and geographic location.
+- CareerShift is a job meta-search engine that searches all public websites (employer and job boards) for current jobs based on keywords, job type and geographic location.
 This service is purchased by Polar Careers for all members of the ONU community to use with their ONU email addresses.
-Students access this resource through Polar Careers powered by Symplicity .
+Students access this resource through Polar Careers powered by Symplicity.
+Faculty and staff access it by going to here.
+Complete the online sign-up form using your full ONU email address and create a password.
 Use it as a tool to help students understand the education, knowledge and skills required for jobs in their career fields as well as to learn more about the employers that will need their talents.
+A help document for using CareerShift is posted at the bottom of this page.

 Graduate School Resources:

-- Graduate-Professional School Application Strategies (linked at bottom of page)
+- Graduate-Professional School Application Strategies (PowerPoint linked at bottom of page)

 - Grad School: To Go or Not To Go (NACE)